 There is a theory that the Celts are descended from one of the ten lost tribes of Israel, the tribe of Dan.

-Proponents of this theory on Wikipedia, in historical essays and elsewhere point to various parallels between Irish and ancient Hebrew culture.
+Proponents of this theory in historical essays and elsewhere point to various parallels between Irish and ancient Hebrew culture.
 For example, they note that the harp, the symbol of Ireland, also plays a role in Jewish history, as the musical instrument of King David.

 Some maintain that the tribe of Dan, known for its seafaring, conducted sea voyages to Ireland and colonized it as early as the period of the Judges in the 7th century BC under the name Tuatha Dé Danann.